I'm going to show you the top 10 best paid & free web application penetration testing tools based on 7 key assessment criteria.

 Netsparker Cons:

-Do I need something different if I'm looking for API pentesting tools?
+Do I need a different tool for API pentesting?

 APIs are equally susceptible to misuse, threats, manipulation, and criminal activity, like other components of a modern web app.